History of Bedrock Radio

 During 2012, we celebrated 10 years of Bedrock.

-Throughout 2012/2013 we started the upgrade on our studio facilities with more advance software and powerful hardware.
-Our main studio was ripped apart with a new desk installed, allowing for workspace, guests and better use of the room.
+2012 to 2013 we started the upgrades on our studio facilities with more advance software and powerful hardware.

 Our I.T network received an upgrade too with more up-to-date hardware and software to help future proof the station with additional servers & workstations, allowing our files and music to be stored more securely.
 Plus the extra workstations enable our volunteers to produce more on-air content and develop features.

 As part of the major upgrade Bedrock invested in new industry standard broadcast software, Myriad as our main system, which is flexible enough to find requested songs and powerful enough to select music that we know patients like to hear.

 2014 - 50 years of Hospital Radio in Havering.

 2014 we celebrate 50 years of Hospital Radio in Havering, thanking volunteers past and present for years of helping keep patients entertained in our local hospitals & reflecting at the changes, from early days of providing just a few hours of entertainment a day to a full 24/7 broadcasting service from all our founding stations.